nazmulidris/coordinator/README.md

 ## 2. `onNestedScroll`
 This method is called repeatedly while the `RecyclerView` scrolls (fling or scroll).
-In this method we can determine if the user has flung the `RecyclerView` and it has can't scroll anymore.
+In this method we can determine if the user has flung the `RecyclerView` and it can't scroll anymore.
 The `type` parameter lets us know if whether the user has flung (`TYPE_NON_TOUCH`) or if the user is scrolling (`TYPE_TOUCH`).
 And if `dyUnconsumed` has an integer (that is > 0) this means that the `RecyclerView` has stopped consuming